Frequently Asked Questions

 - Residency (in-state/out-of-state/international)

-- First-generation attending college
+- First-generation in family to attend college

 - Pell grant eligibility